indieSoftware/DemoArchitecture/DemoApp/README.md

 ## Dependencies

 Always add new depending libraries through CocoaPods.
-Only if there is no possibility use Carthage or integrate them directly.
+Only if there is no possibility use a different option.

 When installing new libraries or to update integrated libraries simply use the `updatePods.sh` script located in the `Tools` folder.
 If necessary make the script executable via `chmod u+x updatePods.sh`.